Subcutaneous fluids are fluids given under the skin. This means they can

 but if your vet does agree, it is sometimes on the basis of using one of these

-of fluid can only be used for one sub-Q session before it is thrown away
+can only be used for one sub-Q session before it is thrown away (because of

-(because of the risk of infection); plus many cats have to have two or more
+the risk of infection); plus many cats have to have two or more tubes

-tubes implanted each year because of problems with the previous tube
+implanted each year because of problems with the previous tube necessitating

-methods and only using these products as a last resort.
-If you do decide
+and only using these products as a last resort.
+If you do decide to use one,

 after the tube has been implanted that their vet has never implanted one